Kotlin/kotlinx.coroutines/docs/basics.md

 -->

-Note that right after the "Task from coroutine scope" message (while waiting for nested launch) "Task from runBlocking" is executed and printed — even though the [coroutineScope] is not completed yet.
+Note that right after the "Task from coroutine scope" message (while waiting for nested launch) "Task from runBlocking" is executed and printed — even though the [coroutineScope][_coroutineScope] is not completed yet.

 ### Extract function refactoring